veeracs/postmessage/README.md

 Brand site Integration with CNID client
 =======================================

 The CNID client is served over https in an iframe.
-The brand site should launch the CNID client via a modal window.
+The brand site should launch the CNID client via a modal window that houses the iframe.

 The following steps are necessary for integration,

 1. Include the CNID client CSS and Bootstrap 2.3.2 CSS in the HEAD section.
 2. Use following markup to launch the sign-in/commenting flow.